lilianchin6/tetris/README.md

 # tetris

-Play a very simple game of tetris.
+Play a very simple game of tetris written using Python's Tkinter.

 To play, simply run `python tetrisPrototype.py`.
 Run with python version 2.

 This file was created for a class alongside the professor's `eventBasedAnimation.py` file.